 The rise of eCommerce has helped to increase the value of the global delivery market to $350 billion – a sign of the growing role that delivery plays in the retail economy.
 Meanwhile, the global drone market is expected to be worth more than $11.2 billion by 2020.

 As drone popularity and technology advance, large multinationals such as Amazon, UPS and Google are already looking to drones to help with deliveries and cut time and cost - especially in booming Asian megacities where they could also reduce traffic congestion and harmful emissions.
 Ground-based robots have already begun delivering packages on a small scale.
-In the US alone the development of the drone delivery industry has boomed: from a $40 billion market in 2012 to a $1 billion market in 2017.
+In the US alone the development of the drone delivery industry has boomed: from a $40 million market in 2012 to a $1 billion market in 2017.

 We've developed Drone Pay, a proof of concept which not only delivers online packages - but checks the recipient is who they say they are - both reducing fraud and processing payment in a smooth action.

 Worldpay’s Drone Pay proof-of-concept uses EMV contactless payment card technology to verify the identity of the recipient, ensuring a parcel is delivered to the right person at the right address.
 This technology is embedded into a drone landing pad.
 When the drone lands to drop off the package, the card details stored within the pad are read automatically.
 If the information matches that of the correct recipient, the parcel is released.

 In short, the Drone Pay proof of concept functions as follows:

 1. The parcel is scanned by the distribution centre before it is attached to the drone.
 This defines the destination and sets up the association with the intended recipient.

 2. Address confirmation - this is for the sender.
 When everything is ready, the drone can begin its journey to the recipient.

 3. For our proof of concept, we have included an 'in-flight' animation.
 Any potential real-world application may differ slightly.